Bezark-Teaching/FCLC-CISC-2540-IVGD/Modules/3D/CapstoneBrainstorm.md

 3. For the next 8 minutes:
    - Students can trade any card one-for-one with other students
    - Students can return any card and draw a new one (once per category)
-   - Everyone must end with exactly three cards (one of each color)

 ## Phase 3: Concept Generation (10 minutes)
 1. Students write down a game concept using at least two of their final cards